 If this variable is set correctly, the instrumented AUT can run.

-If something goes wrong, it is useful to set the variables
+If something goes wrong, it is useful to set the variable

-- <directory>: is the path to a directory that contains files that will be instrumented or restored.
+- <paths>: are the space-separated paths to the files and directories that will be instrumented or restored.

 The action depends on whether the option

--ris not set, the <directory> is scanned recursively and each file that ends with
+-ris not set, the <paths> are scanned recursively and each file that ends with

 .jsis read and instrumented.
 A backup copy of each file is kept; it has the suffix